department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/fry-scholarship.md

 ### Can I get Fry Scholarship benefits?

-You may be able to get benefits under the Fry Scholarship if you’re the child or surviving spouse of an active-duty Servicemember who died in the line of duty on or after September 11, 2001.
+You may be able to get benefits under the Fry Scholarship if you’re the child or surviving spouse of an active-duty service member who died in the line of duty on or after September 11, 2001.

-#### As the child of a Servicemember
+#### As the child of a service member

 - You can be married or unmarried.
 - **If you turned 18 or graduated from high school before January 1, 2013,** you can get a Fry Scholarship until you're 33 years old.